kingnw/all/README.md

 ## Key Features

 ### 1. **Login Functionality**
-- **Simple Login**: Enter your credentials to authenticate.
+- **Simple Login**: Enter your credentials to authenticate, but incase u wanna login in mine just put **Safal** as username and **s4680098** as password.
 The app checks your username and password with an API and retrieves a `keypass` that grants access to other features.

 - **API Authentication Endpoint**:
   - `POST /footscray/auth`